California: Population

 The Greater Los Angeles Area is the second-largest metropolitan area in the U.S., while Los Angeles is the second-largest city in the U.S. Los Angeles County has held the title of most populous U.S. county for decades and it alone is more populous than 42 U.S. states.
 San Francisco is the most densely populated city in California and one of the most densely populated cities in the U.S..
 Four of the top 20 most populous cities in the U.S. are in California: Los Angeles (2nd), San Diego (8th), San Jose (13th), and San Francisco (17th).
 The center of population of California is located four miles west-southwest of the city of Shafter, Kern County.
 (Note: The coordinates of the center of population are at .)

 As of 2020, California ranked fourth among states by life expectancy, with a life expectancy of 79.0 years.

 Starting in 2010, for the first time since the California Gold Rush, California-born residents made up the majority of the state's population.
 Along with the rest of the U.S., California's immigration pattern has also shifted over the course of the late 2000s to early 2010s.
 Immigration from Latin American countries has dropped significantly with most immigrants now coming from Asia.
 In total for 2011, there were 277,304 immigrants; 57% came from Asian countries versus 22% from Latin American countries.
 Net immigration from Mexico, previously the most common country of origin for new immigrants, has dropped to zero / less than zero since more Mexican nationals are departing for their home country than immigrating.

 The state's population of undocumented immigrants has been shrinking in recent years, due to increased enforcement and decreased job opportunities for lower-skilled workers.
 The number of migrants arrested attempting to cross the Mexican border in the Southwest decreased from a high of 1.1 million in 2005 to 367,000 in 2011.
-Despite these recent trends, illegal aliens constituted an estimated 7.3% of the state's population, the third highest percentage of any state in the country, totaling nearly 2.6 million.
+Despite these recent trends, undocumented immigrants constituted an estimated 7.3% of the state's population, the third highest percentage of any state in the country, totaling nearly 2.6 million.
 In particular, illegal immigrants tended to be concentrated in Los Angeles, Monterey, San Benito, Imperial, and Napa Counties—the latter four of which have significant agricultural industries that depend on manual labor.
 More than half of illegal immigrants originate from Mexico.
 The state of California and some California cities, including Los Angeles, Oakland, and San Francisco, have adopted sanctuary policies.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 171,521 homeless people in California.